WhisperingChaos/dkrcp/README.md

 Supplements [```docker cp```](https://docs.docker.com/engine/reference/commandline/cp/) by:
   * Facilitating image creation or adaptation by simply copying files.
 When copying to an existing image, its state is unaffected, as copy preserves its immutability by creating a new layer.
   * Enabling the specification of mutiple copy sources, including other images, to improve operational alignment with linux [```cp -a```](https://en.wikipedia.org/wiki/Cp_%28Unix%29) and minimize layer creation when TARGET refers to an image.
-  * Supporting the direct expression of copy semantics where both SOURCE and TARGET arguments refer to containers.
+  * Supporting the direct expression of copy semantics where SOURCE and TARGET arguments concurrently refer to containers.

 #### Copy Semantics
 ```dkrcp``` relies on ```docker cp```, therefore, ```docker cp```'s [documentation](https://docs.docker.com/engine/reference/commandline/cp/) describes much of the expected behavior of ```dkrcp```, especially when specifying a single SOURCE argument.
 Due to this reliance ```docker cp``` explinations concerning: